ros-industrial/rep/rep-ixxxx.rst

 mailing list.

 Applications are expected to contain a short description of the message type, its name, intended use and its merit.
-After a short review period a voting round will be held on the mailing list.
+For a reassignment or migration, a rationale should be provided as to why the current assignment should be changed.

+After a three week review period a voting round will be held on the mailing list.
 Both ROS-Industrial developers and users are eligible to vote.
+In an ex aequo situation, ROS-Industrial developers may force a decision.

-Acceptance of a new message type is then followed by an update of this REP.
+Finally, the proposed changes are only final after the submission and incorporation of an update to this REP.

 Assumptions
 ===========

 #.
-All message type identifiers are specified in base-ten (decimal)
+All message type identifiers are specified in decimal (base-ten)
    notation.